-We seek to bring value to everything we do: there is nothing worse than wasting time.
-But how to define the value?
-What is value added?
-I propose to think on the different types of value that a project, an action or an activity can have.
+We seek to bring value in everything we do.
+There is nothing worse than wasting time.
+But how to define value?
+What is the added value?
+I propose to focus on the different types of value that a project, an action or an activity can have.

 Availability and accessibility of management information